-Run Android music transfer.
+Run Android music transfer and tap “Phone to Phone”.
 The program will identify your devices and you will see an interface as shown below.
 You can click “Flip” to switch the source device and the destination device.

 Now, tick after the data your want to transfer, like music and videos.
 Then click “Start Copy” to begin the transfer.
 Endowed with powerful ability, Gihosoft can transfer media from Android to Android in a short time.

 Part 2.
 Transfer Songs and Videos from Android to Android by Drag-and-drop